 For the longest time, unions formed the social fabric necessary to combat the greed of coal companies while keeping the memory of our subjugation alive and well.
 When the unions were busted throughout the 80s and 90s, the industry seized the opportunity to re-write our cultural memory in a truly Orwellian fashion.
 But they couldn’t do it alone.
-They needed a catalyst.
-Enter the negative publicity and growing environmental movement against mountaintop removal and therefore “coal mining.”
+They needed a catalyst to cement it.
+Enter the negative publicity and growing environmental movement against coal, predominantly in the form of activism against mountaintop removal.

 Many environmentalists descended into Appalachia and played right into the negative stereotypes levied upon them.
-They came in and did things their way, telling people that their way of life was wrong and that they had to change it (like we were stupid or something).
-They did this so perfectly that I’ve often wondered if it was done intentionally by certain environmentalists and certain organizations.
+They came in and did things their way, telling people that their way of life was wrong and that they had to change it (again, like we were too ignorant and backwards).
+They did this so perfectly that I’ve often wondered if it was done intentionally by certain environmentalists working for certain organizations.
 In years past, coal companies would infiltrate the unions and suggest members participate in acts of violence against the company.
 When they did, the companies, local law enforcement, and local media would quickly smear the entire union as a group of violent radicals and crack down hard on them.
-Why not do something similar to environmentalists to discredit them and their logic?
+Why not do something similar to environmentalists to discredit them and their logic among coal mining families?

-In the case of the environmental movement, it was all about misinformation.
 If they could get environmentalists to keep portraying the negative stereotypes people know them for, environmentalist’s credibility within local communities would become permanently damaged.
-People would not listen when being informed about the environmental health impacts of mining.
+People would not listen to new information about the environmental health impacts of mining.
 Even if they did listen and understand, most people would never speak out for fear of being considered a “tree hugger”(see Bashir, Lockwood, Chasteen, Nadolny, & Noyes, 2013).

 This is the game that is played.
 And it is played.

-I think everyone has seen the pro-coal/anti-environmentalist bumper stickers, “Save a Surface Miner, Shoot a Treehugger,” “Coal Keeps the Lights On,” “Don’t like Coal, Don’t Use Electricity,” “Let the Bastards Freeze in the Dark” and “I love mountains, the coal underneath them pays my bills” just to name a few.
-These are aimed directly at environmentalists.
+The pro-coal/anti-environmentalist bumper stickers, “Save a Surface Miner, Shoot a Treehugger,” “Coal Keeps the Lights On,” “Don’t like Coal, Don’t Use Electricity,” “Let the Bastards Freeze in the Dark” and “I love mountains, the coal underneath them pays my bills” are all aimed directly at environmentalists.
 I’ve personally been in safety talks where mine management tongue lashed environmentalists and received the vocalized support of the miners.
 Even the election of Trump symbolized an overwhelming political opposition to environmentalism.

 I eventually had to ask myself, “How in God’s name can so many environmentalists not realize they are doing more to polarize the situation than to help it?
-How long can they keep blaming coal mining families as just being stupid, backwards, industry loyalists while denying accountability for their own failures as grassroots organizers?”
+How long can they keep blaming coal mining families for ‘voting against their best interests’ which is just another way of saying they are stupid, backwards, industry loyalists?
+When will they stop denying their accountability for their own failures as grassroots organizers?”

-At the end of the day, I had to realize that perhaps many environmental organizations are just as “out of touch” as Appalachian people think them to be.
+After spending ample amounts of time with environmental organizers and activists, at the end of the day, I had to realize that perhaps they were just as “out-of-touch” as Appalachian people think them to be.
 They’ve kept repeating the same courses of action over and over.
 They’ve continued acting in ways that conflicted with the local culture.
 They’ve kept shoving their message down everyone’s throat in the way they want it to be given (protests, civil disobedience, all with some participants forcing countercultural attitudes through their appearance).
 I’ve even heard some environmentalists say, “I’m fed up with talking to coal miners.
 They won’t LISTEN.”
 Well, I’m sorry to tell them that the majority of people in central Appalachia are connected to coal mining because their entire economy depends upon it.

 Rather than realizing their approach needs to be changed—rather than understanding that they need to come down off of their lofty moral high ground and start talking to the people on their own terms—environmental organizations have become the uppity, elitist outsiders that Appalachians have distrusted and despised for generations.